Travel.State.Gov > International Travel > Country Information > Ethiopia International Travel Information

 Border with Kenya: There have been numerous incidents of inter-ethnic conflict reported near the border areas with Kenya, as well as attacks attributed to the Oromia Liberation Front.
 Criminal activity in this border area also remains a concern.

-Civilians have been injured, killed, and displaced in ongoing Ethiopian military operations against armed groups in the volatile Somali Region which have resulted in casualties and internal displacement.
-Al-Shabaabmaintains a presence in Somali towns near the Ethiopian border, presenting risk of cross-border attacks and kidnapping.
+Somali Region (eastern Ethiopia): Al-Shabaab maintains a presence in Somali towns near the Ethiopian border, presenting risk of cross-border attacks and kidnapping.
 As with other border areas, landmines and criminal activity remain a concern.
+U.S. government personnel may not take personal trips to the Somali region.

-Crime: Pick-pocketing, purse snatching, theft from vehicles and other petty crimes are common in Addis Ababa.
-Thieves are active throughout the city all times of day and night, but particularly on Bole Road, in the Piazza, the Merkato, and other areas frequented by tourists and foreigners.
+Crime: Pick-pocketing, purse snatching, theft from vehicles, and other petty crimes are common in Addis Ababa.
+Thieves are active throughout the city at all times, particularly on Bole Road, in the Piazza, the Merkato, and other areas frequented by tourists and foreigners.
 Violent robberies have also occurred in this area, with victims stabbed or beaten.

 Victims of Crime: U.S. citizen victims of crime in Addis Ababa should contact the Addis Ababa Police at 011-111-0111 and the U.S. Embassy at 011-130-6000/6911.